When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • mental disorders;

-• gastroscopy during childbearing is safe if performed in the first trimester, the beginning of the second;
+• gastroscopy during pregnancy is safe if performed in the first trimester or the beginning of the second;

-• at transnasal gastroscopy(a tube is inserted through the nose) A runny nose is not a contraindication.
+• at transnasal gastroscopy(the tube is inserted through the nose) a runny nose is not a contraindication.

-Before the actual examination, the patient must remove the existing dentures, empty the bladder and, if necessary, take a sedative.
-A few hours before the procedure, smoking is prohibited, and for the study you need to take wet wipes or a towel with you to put yourself in order at the end.
+Before the examination itself, the patient must remove existing dentures, empty the bladder and, if necessary, take a sedative.
+Smoking is prohibited several hours before the procedure, and you should take wet wipes or a towel with you to the examination to clean yourself up at the end.

-The success of the gastroscopy procedure of the stomach depends in part on the correct attitude of the patient.
+The success of the gastroscopy procedure partly depends on the correct attitude of the patient.
 He should relax and calm down, and the entire examination will take no more than 10-15 minutes.

-The diagnostic procedure gastroscopy (esophagogastroduodenoscopy, EGDS) is prescribed to the patient for the purpose of examining the esophagus, stomach, and the initial sections of the duodenum from the inside.
+The diagnostic procedure gastroscopy (esophagogastroduodenoscopy, endoscopy) is prescribed to the patient to examine the esophagus, stomach, and initial parts of the duodenum with inside.

 is carried out by introducing a flexible endoscope tube through the patient’s mouth and gradually moving it down the gastrointestinal tract.

-The examination is carried out by an endoscopist in a specially equipped office using a flexible medical instrument - an endoscope.
+The examination is carried out by an endoscopist in a specially equipped room, using a flexible medical instrument - an endoscope.

 .

-Immediately before icing, it is necessary to inform the doctor about the existing contraindications (I described them above), as well as the presence of diabetes, drug intolerance, stomach surgery, pregnancy and its planning.
+Immediately before the examination, it is necessary to inform the doctor about existing contraindications (I described them above), as well as about the presence of diabetes, drug intolerance, gastric surgery, pregnancy and its planning.

 The examination is carried out by a doctor who has received special training in working with endoscopic equipment.
 Gastroscopy is performed in an office designed only for such procedures.

 So, the patient is in the gastroscopy room.
-A sedative was given to him, the throat was treated with lidocaine - the subject felt numbness of the tissues of the oral cavity.
+He was given a sedative, his throat was treated with lidocaine - the patient felt numbness in the tissues of the oral cavity.

-Gastroscopy of the stomach without swallowing and with the introduction of the device shows the state of the mucous membrane of the digestive organ.
-In addition, the diagnostic method allows you to assess the functioning of:
+Gastroscopy of the stomach without swallowing and with the introduction of a device shows the condition of the mucous membrane digestive organ.
+In addition, the diagnostic method allows you to evaluate the functioning of:

 • lumen;